 1. Evaluate your garden to determine how much sunlight it receives

 One of the most important principles for gardening success is sunlight.
-It’s important to understand the different terms related to the amount of sunlight an area receives.
+Understanding the different terms related to the amount of sunlight an area receives is important.

-- Full Sun: 6–8 hours (or more) of direct sunlight per day.
+- Full Sun: 6–8 hours (or more) of direct sunlight daily.

 - Partial Sun: 4-6 hours of direct sunlight per day.